-Price skimming is a popular price strategy, which is beneficial for your firm to apply, if you are first mover in a new market.
-The idea is to maximize your profit, by setting a high entry price on the new products you are selling.
+Price skimming is a popular price strategy that is beneficial for your firm if you are a first mover in a new market.
+The idea is to maximize your profit by setting a high entry price on the new products you are selling.
 To make this strategy a success, you need to ensure that the following factors are applied.

-To achieve market shares, it is necessary that you have non or only a few competitors in the market.
+To achieve market shares, you must have non or only a few competitors in the market.

-- Moreover, it is necessary that your customers associate your products with a high quality.
+Moreover, your customers must associate your products with high quality.

 What is penetration pricing?

-Penetration pricing is a price strategy, which is beneficial for your firm if you want to enter a market quickly and achieve a high market share.
-The idea is to enter the market, by applying a low price on your products.
-To apply this strategy in the best way, your firm have to consider the following factors beforehand.
+Penetration pricing is a price strategy that benefits your firm if you want to enter a market quickly and achieve a high market share.
+The idea is to enter the market by applying a low price on your products.
+To apply this strategy in the best way, your firm has to consider the following factors beforehand.